 Workload SRA: Assessment = 20 min.
 Consultation/Collaboration = 10 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload New Referral = 1 Category of Service Recipient Client Hospital
+Service Activity Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Caseload New Referral = 1 Category of Service Recipient Client Hospital

 You work in an acute care/rehabilitation facility and spend 20 minutes organizing your day, three hours providing treatment to clients in an outpatient clinic, and one hour attending a meeting in which the CEO is presenting the health care board's accreditation results.
 How would you record your workload?